Redesign of Adventure Cyclist magazine launched in May 2013.

 We had more riders visit our headquarters than any other year recorded.
 Almost 1100 visitors!

-Adventure Cycling delves into more social networking by starting a Flicker page and joining Twitter.
+Adventure Cycling delves into more social networking by starting a Flickr page and joining Twitter.

 The organization hosts cyclists' gatherings in San Jose, San Francisco, Sacramento, Reno, NV, Charlottesville, VA and Richmond, VA.
 Topics include the latest organizational news and work on the U.S. Bicycle Route System.